-Innovations are great things when they are useful and bring about improvements.
+Innovations are useful and bring about improvements.
 But do they also work under all conditions?
-That has long been a key question when developing automotive technology at Bosch.
-After all, a car’s electronic control system, for example, has to be able to work at minus 40 degrees in the Siberian winter just as well as it does at plus 100 degrees — a temperature it sometimes encounters thanks to its proximity to the engine block.
+A car’s electronic control system, for example, has to be able to work at minus 40 degrees in the Siberian winter just as well as it does at plus 100 degrees — a temperature it sometimes encounters thanks to its proximity to the engine block.
+For the endurance tests in winter, Bosch started in Northern Sweden half a century ago.
+Time to look back.

 Endurance tests in ice and snow